Roomify/docs/rooms/installation.rst

 Download necessary JS libraries
 ===============================
 To display administrative calendars, Rooms depends on the FullCalendar (http://fullcalendar.io) library.
-Within the Rooms module there is a rooms.make file which will download the library if using Drush or you can visit `here <a href="https://github.com/arshaw/fullcalendar/releases/download/v2.6.0/fullcalendar-2.6.0.zip">`_ to download it.
+Within the Rooms module there is a rooms.make file which will download the library if using Drush or you can visit `here <https://github.com/arshaw/fullcalendar/releases/download/v2.6.0/fullcalendar-2.6.0.zip>`_ to download it.

 The FullCalendar library should be placed in sites/all/libraries so that you end up with the file located here: sites/all/libraries/fullcalendar/fullcalendar.js